Section 11.4

 Meeting the criteria for Pegasos seems, therefore, to be much simpler and more relaxed than with any of the others.
 Certainly, it is presented in less of a bureaucratic way.
 However, they are all working under the same Swiss laws and the same regulations.
 Pegasos sticks closely to the necessary rules but believes it is unfair and unnecessary to create new ones.

 Of course, it is easy to say that if the State Attorney became involved in your case then it could only be after the event and therefore, to put it bluntly, that will be no problem of yours.
 However, when Erika Preisig faced prosecution in 2017 that had a devastating effect both upon Erika herself and upon the ability of Lifecircle and Eternal Spirit to continue with their operations as normal.
-If there is any risk at all that Pegasos itself might face a similar situation then that could be a problem for a supporter whose date has been planned but whose VAD has not yet taken place.
+If there is any risk at all that Pegasos itself might face a similar situation then that could be a problem for a supporter whose date has been planned but whose AVD has not yet taken place.

 His was also the only centre of the three to have seriously considered opening up the potential opportunities offered by the law in Colombia.
 There were difficulties to be faced in getting the required consents for the assisted suicide itself.
 His proposed Colombian colleague had the answer “Well, this is Colombia.
 Just tell them to come as tourists and we’ll kill them anyway”.

+Now that Lifecircle has closed its books to new members it is handling fewer than 20 AVDs per year.
+Dignitas will do around 300 in 2025 and Pegasos is probably now operating at a similar level.
 There is no doubt that Pegasos is a serious player and is probably the most radical in seeking to enable the right of any individual of sound mind to exercise the freedom of choice they deserve.

 Read Next Section >